bolg55/fastify_starter/README.md

 # Fastify Starter project

->Please review [TODO.md](/TODO.md) first as some fixes are in order.

 This is a starter project for building APIs with Fastify.
 It comes preconfigured with some of the most popular plugins and services, including Redis, Supertokens, NeonDB, and more.

-Meant to help you get started quickly with building APIs, this project is designed to be a starting point for building APIs with Fastify.
+This project is designed to be a starting point for building APIs with Fastify.
 It comes with a folder structure and configuration that is designed to be easy to understand and modify.

+> [!WARNING] >**Front end is not production ready.**
+> The front end is not production ready and is only meant for testing the API.
+You should build your own front end for production.

 ## New - React frontend for testing

 I've added a new React frontend for testing the API.
 You can find it in the `frontend` folder.
 It is a simple react app built with vite and SWC.

 The front end allows you to sign in, view protected routes, update profile name, sign out, and make a payment using Stripe.

+> [!NOTE]
+> The `Pricing` page persists state on redirect to the Stripe checkout page.
+This is done using local storage.
+You should use a more secure method in production, such as a state manager like zustand, jotai etc.

 ## NEW - TanStack